 iDashboards Application Server

 The web version of iDashboards is a Java 2 Enterprise Edition (J2EE) Web Application and can be deployed to virtually any J2EE-compliant application server that implements the Servlet (3.0) and JSP (2.2 or later) specifications.
-The Apache Tomcat (8.0 or later) application server is bundled with iDashboards; however, it can also be deployed to IBM WebSphere, BEA Weblogic, JBoss or a number of other J2EE application servers with the correct Java version (Java 8).
+The Apache Tomcat (9.x) application server is bundled with iDashboards; however, it can also be deployed to IBM WebSphere, BEA Weblogic, JBoss or a number of other J2EE application servers with the correct Java version (Java 8).
 Most application servers released since 2014 should meet these requirements.

 Application Server Host Operating System

 The iDashboards application server can be installed on any operating system for which the correct Java Virtual Machine (JVM) is available, including virtual servers.
 While Windows (2003 or later) is most popular among our users, many clients have installed on Linux or UNIX (such as Solaris or AIX).
 Mac OS is not supported as the server operating system but is popular for the iDashboards User Application. iDashboards can be deployed on a virtual server.

 Supported repository databases include Microsoft SQL Server (2014 or higher), Oracle (12c or higher), PostgreSQL (9.6 or higher) and MySQL (5.6 or higher).
 The repository can be deployed on the application server or a separate server that has reliable network connectivity to the application server.
 Regular backups of the repository database should be performed using the database vendor’s utilities.